-White filters are what most coffee makers use because they are cheaper in price and the most available.
-But, even though they are less expensive, they’re not as earth-friendly.
-The cheapest white coffee filters undergo a manufacturing process using chlorine bleach that makes them white (not enough to affect the flavor of your coffee).
+Now, regarding the differences between the two colors, white filters are what most coffee drinkers use because they are cheaper and the most available.
+Though they are less expensive, they’re not as earth-friendly and can affect your health.
+White coffee filters undergo a manufacturing process using chlorine bleach to whiten them.

-However, if you do prefer the white, consider buying the unbleached oxygen-whitened coffee filters as they are much more friendly to the environment.
+However, if you do prefer the white, consider buying the unbleached oxygen-whitened coffee filters as they are better for the environment and your health.

-Natural brown coffee filters are more durable because they’ve not gone through the bleaching process.
-And because they’ve not been exposed to chemicals, they are much better for the environment.
-However, they are a little pricier.
+Natural brown coffee filters are more durable because they’ve not gone through the bleaching process which makes them stronger for other uses.
+And because they’ve not been exposed to chemicals, the brown filters are much better for the environment.
+Of course, they do come with a bigger price tag.

 So I guess, depending on what you’re going to use them for may dictate which paper coffee filters you’ll want to use.

 But since we’re not using them to brew coffee with these coffee filter hacks, at least you won’t have to worry about those health concerns.